harvesthq/chosen/.github/ISSUE_TEMPLATE.md

 <!---
-Please read our [Contributing Guidelines](https://github.com/harvesthq/chosen/blob/master/contributing.md) before opening this bug report or feature request.
+Please read our Contributing Guidelines before opening this issue: https://github.com/harvesthq/chosen/blob/master/contributing.md

-Following these guidelines will help us get back to you more quickly, and will show that you care about making Chosen better just like we do!
+Specifically, please note that the issue tracker is intended for bug reports and specific feature requests.

+If you have a general support or usage question, please post somewhere like StackOverflow using the `jquery-chosen` tag: http://stackoverflow.com/questions/tagged/jquery-chosen — you'll be much more likely to get a quick answer there.
 -->

-## Bug Report Template

-Describe your issue here.
+Summarize your issue here.

-### My environment
-A summary of the issue and the browser/OS environment in which it occurs.

 ### Steps to reproduce

 Tell us how to reproduce this issue.

   1. This is the first step

   2. This is the second step

   3. Further steps, etc.

-Please provide a working demo, you can use [this template](https://jsfiddle.net/hyktf3he) as a base.
+Additionally, please link to a working demo that shows the issue so we can attempt to reproduce.
+You can use [this template](https://jsfiddle.net/5v3v353z/) as a base.
+Alternatively, confirm that the [Chosen demo page](http://harvesthq.github.io/chosen/) shows the issue.

-### Expected behaviour
+### Expected behavior

 Tell us what should happen.

-### Actual behaviour
+### Actual behavior

 Tell us what happens instead.

+### Environment

+  - **Chosen Version**:

+  - **jQuery or Prototype Version**:

+  - **Browser and Version**:

+  - **OS and Version**:

 ### Additional information

 Any other information you want to share that is relevant to the issue being reported.
-This might include the lines of code that you have identified as causing the bug, and potential solutions (and your opinions on their merits).
+This might include the lines of code that you have identified as causing the bug, or potential solutions and workarounds.

-See [here](https://github.com/harvesthq/chosen/blob/master/contributing.md#bug-reports) for more detail on what is expected of a feature request.

----

-## Feature Request Template

-A description of the problem you're trying to solve, including *why* you think this is a problem, please add as much detail as possible.

-### Proposed Solution
-An overview of the suggested solution and why you believe this solution is appropriate.

-### Additional information
-Any other information you want to share that is relevant to the feature request.
-This might include proposed changes to the code, a breakdown of the problem or a mockup of how the new feature should look.

-See [here](https://github.com/harvesthq/chosen/blob/master/contributing.md#feature-requests) for more detail on what is expected of a feature request.